Botkyrka Municipality: Demographics

+2022 population by district

+This is a demographic table based on Botkyrka Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 95,226 residents, including 61,194 Swedish citizens of voting age resident in the municipality.
+51.2% voted for the left coalition and 45.4% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Residents with a foreign background

 Botkyrka, particularly Northern Botkyrka, has one of the highest percentages of first and second generation immigrants in Sweden.
 56.4% of the population has at least one parent born in another country.
 This makes the municipality a multi-cultural community with for example a big Syriac Orthodox Church in Hallunda and a mosque in Fittja.

 In 2017, Botkyrka was one of three municipalities in Sweden with a population majority of foreign background.
-On the 31st of December 2017 the number of people with a foreign background (persons born outside of Sweden or with two parents born outside of Sweden) was 53 827, or 58.56% of the population (91 925 on the 31st of December 2017).
-On the 31st of December 2002 the number of residents with a foreign background was (per the same definition) 35 384, or 47.04% of the population (75 216 on the 31st of December 2002).
-On 31 December 2017 there were 91 925 residents in Botkyrka, of which 38 130 people (41.48%) were born in a country other than Sweden.
+On 31 December 2017 the number of people with a foreign background (persons born outside of Sweden or with two parents born outside of Sweden) was 53,827, or 58.56% of the population (91,925 on 31 December 2017).
+On 31 December 2002 the number of residents with a foreign background was (per the same definition) 35,384, or 47.04% of the population (75,216 on 31 December 2002).
+On 31 December 2017 there were 91,925 residents in Botkyrka, of which 38,130 people (41.48%) were born in a country other than Sweden.
 Divided by country in the table below – the Nordic countries as well as the 12 most common countries of birth outside of Sweden for Swedish residents have been included, with other countries of birth bundled together by continent by Statistics Sweden.